 - How are SaskWater's rates determined?

 SaskWater uses a full-cost pricing methodology, which means that the rate we charge includes the cost to operate, maintain and upgrade water system infrastructure.
 This ensures the future sustainability of the system and helps to avoid large rate increases when repairs and upgrades become necessary.
-Follow the link to view our potable and non-potable water supply system rates.
+Follow the link for more information on SaskWater rates.

 - Where can I find information on source water quality/water levels in my area?